-The following presents information about incurred and paid claims development for the short term duration contracts as of December 31, 2021, net of reinsurance.
-The information about incurred and paid claims development for the 2013 to 2021 years, and the average annual percentage payout of incurred claims by age as of December 31, 2021, is presented as required supplementary information.
-The below tables begin at June 26, 2013.
-This was the date AOG became part of OGL, whose U.S. subsidiaries write short duration property and casualty business.
+The following presents information about incurred and paid claims development for the short term duration contracts as of December 31, 2022, net of reinsurance.
+The information about incurred and paid claims development for the 2013 to 2022 years, and the average annual percentage payout of incurred claims by age as of December 31, 2022, is presented as required supplementary information.
 Claims count information is not reflected in the below tables.
 Due to the role of the U.S subsidiaries in the non standard auto and the reinsurance business this information is not available.

-Total of incurred-but-
+Total of incurred-